mikekubn/poke/README.md

 ### Frontend (`/frontend`)

+I have decided to use apollo client without support ssr nextjs, because I read article, regarding with rc and experimental library for it: [Apollo blog](https://www.apollographql.com/blog/how-to-use-apollo-client-with-next-js-13)

 Before you start with frontend part, please you should check codegen documentation for grapqhl auto generate queries and mutations.

 To run the server: